zentralopensource/zentral/docs/deployment/zaio-setup.md

 2. **[required]** FQDN resolving to the public IP address of the instance.
 It has to be setup and it has to resolve correctly before running this script.
 3. **[required]** username of the first Zentral superuser.
 It will be used to log into Zentral.
 4. **[required]** email of the first Zentral superuser.
 It can be used for password recovery (if the instance can send emails, i.e., not on Google Cloud).
-5. **[optional but recommended]** second FQDN resolving to the public IP address of the instance.
-It will be used if present as an extra domain in the server certificates.

 A lot of things will be happening.
 At the end of a successful run, you will get an invitation (password reset) for your superuser in the form of an URL: